aeternity/protocol/node/api/channels_api_usage.md

 * mutually authenticated transactions - all the rest

-When a client is prompted to authenticate an update, one is expected to either agree to it with an authentication or to send a cancel it.
+When a client is prompted to authenticate an update, one is expected to either agree to it with an authentication or to cancel it.
 If it is a solo authenticated transaction or if it is a mutually authentication one but the client started the update - the other FSM is not aware of the pending update yet.
 In this case no message is sent to the other FSM.